Caida001/maximum-robot-euclidean-distance/README.md

 # maximum-robot-euclidean-distance

+### summary

-## given a file containing information regarding the direction and distance a robot has to travel, calculate the maximum euclidean distance from the starting position to any position the robot could been.
+Given a file containing information regarding the direction and distance a robot has to travel, calculate the maximum euclidean distance from the starting position to any position the robot could been.

 ### main logic of the algorithm